The Remembrances

 The Middlesex, Essex, Surrey and Kent groupings are broadly respected.
 This reflects genuine differences in character, governance history and geographic orientation.

 Population figures are 2024 ONS mid-year estimates.
-Historic Hundred boundaries are based on Victoria County History sources.
+Where a modern borough is split between authorities, constituent populations are estimated from ward-level data.
+Historic Hundred boundaries are based on the Victoria County History of Middlesex (Volumes 6, 9 and 10), Surrey and Kent.